Hampton Boulevard Grade Separation

 - Patriot's Crossing will create a connection from I-564 to I-664 which will travel under the Elizabeth River.

 All rail work was completed late spring and is now in use.
 All concrete slabs, the special design retaining wall and the median for the underpass have been completed.
-Crews are currently constructing parapet walls, curbs and sidewalks for the underpass.
-Paving in the underpass started in February and phased traffic switches into the underpass should start after paving is complete.
+Phased traffic switches into the underpass have been completed.
 There will be electrical, signal, signage, pavement marking, final drainage, and demolition of the temporary detour road to complete the project on its present schedule, in Summer of 2015.